I have a favorite client to thank for my eco-friendly awareness.

 During this project, the kitchen became one of the most green rooms in the entire home.

 The heating grates throughout were found at an architectural salvage yard.
 The bell jar pendants above the kitchen island are antiques.
-And the chairs and crystal knobs on the kitchen island are vintage.
-Soapstone on the surrounding countertops is a green choice because the material was sourced locally on the East Coast.
+A raspberry island with a teak counter backs up to a camel faux-leather booth, custom-made oval table and vintage chairs.
+Crystal knobs on the kitchen island are vintage.
+Soapstone on the surrounding countertops is a green choice because the material was sourced locally on the East Coast and in its natural state.

 It’s not easy getting stone out of the earth, so when sourcing materials, find ones that are sourced close to you as that leaves a smaller carbon footprint.
-All flooring throughout the kitchen is reclaimed old oak.
+All kitchen flooring is made from reclaimed wood, and is heated – a wonderful feeling and an efficient way to heat a room.

-In the powder room, Stone Plus added a stone remnant counter to the vintage wash stand, and we tied everything together with Farrow and Ball wallpaper, which is made with water-based paint and paper sourced from Forest Stewardship Council (FSC®) accredited suppliers.
+In the powder room, Stone Plus used a stone remnant as the counter for the vintage wash stand.
+The wallpaper is Farrow and Ball, and made with water-based paint and paper sourced from Forest Stewardship Council (FSC®) accredited suppliers.

 The course is an industry-first, developed in conjunction with the Sustainable Furnishings Council and approved by ranking staff of Rainforest Alliance, World Wildlife Fund, and one of the co-founders of USGBC/LEED.
 The program was written by a LEED AP and is designed to pick up where LEED leaves off, focusing specifically on the furnishings themselves.